-Analysis is a collection of advanced analysis techniques that go beyond the standard reports to help you uncover deeper insights about your customer's behavior.
+Explorations is a collection of advanced techniques that go beyond standard reports to help you uncover deeper insights about your customers' behavior.

 - quickly perform ad hoc queries

 - easily configure and switch between techniques

 - sort, refactor, and drill down into the data

 - focus on the most relevant data by using filters and segments

 - share your explorations with other users of the same Google Analytics property

 - export the exploration data for use in other tools

 - Find your way around the exploration editor

 - Add dimensions, metrics, and segments to Variables